kisstkondoros/codemetrics/README.md

 ```

 ### Change Log
+- 1.17.0
+  - Adjust codebase to new API standards of VSCode
+  - Adjust filter boundaries which are used for color decorators
 - 1.16.0
   - Update dev dependency for vscode to avoid vulnerability warning
   - Add description about complexity calculation and configuration